 Remark 3.
-Compiling Trilinos requires time!
+Compiling Trilinos may require a little bit of time!
 For instance, on a Pentium 4, 1.7 GHz with Intel compilers, to configure Trilinos with LOCA, NOX, AztecOO, Anasazi, IFPACK, Triutils, EpetraExt, Teuchos, ML and Epetra, required 2 minutes and 11 seconds.
 The compilation (without the examples) took 5 minutes and 41 seconds.
-The reader is encouraged to start by enabling a limited number of packages, then re-configuring Trilinos as required.
+The reader might find convenient to start by enabling a limited number of packages, then re-configuring Trilinos as required.